Free and Safe in Cyberspace - EU Edition 2015

-These are the urgent challenges being addressed by a new public event series through the launch of the first of such events with the Free and Safe in Cyberspace 2015 workshop, held in Brussels on September 24-25th 2015, a latin american edition to be held next Oct 16th, in Brazil, and a North American version in the works.
-The Brussels event included: EU and US most recognised IT privacy and security experts, Schneier and Preneel, the father of free software, Richard Stallman, senior officials of leading civilian nd military EU institutions, high-assurance IT executives, and experts in advanced artificial intelligence.
-The workshop aimed specifically at building consensus on innovative techno-organizational certifications and certification governance models for next generation high-assurance IT services, as well as targeted (endpoint) lawful access systems.
+These are the urgent challenges being addressed by a new public event series through the launch of the first of such events with the Free and Safe in Cyberspace 2015 workshop, held in Brussels on September 24-25th 2015, a Latin America edition to be held next Oct 16th, in Brazil, and a North American version in the works.
+The Brussels event included: EU and US most recognized IT privacy and security experts, Schneier and Preneel, the father of free software, Richard Stallman, senior officials of leading civilian and military EU institutions, high-assurance IT executives, and experts in advanced artificial intelligence.
+The workshop aimed specifically at building consensus on innovative techno-organizational certifications and certification governance models for next-generation high-assurance IT services, as well as targeted (endpoint) lawful access systems.
 Slides and videos of this event are available on the program page.

 In wrapping up on the hardware security issue, Andreas Wild (executive director of ECSEL JU) insisted on a broader and integrated strategy for a possible solution: “Most widely publicized cyber-attacks happen through unauthorized access and malicious software alterations in inter-connected operational systems.
 Therefore, a secure system needs robust design methodologies, trustworthy supply chains, controlled manufacturing sites, and safe methodologies in deploying and operating it, and this with regard to both hardware and software”.